prosthesis

 1. Replacement of a missing part by an artificial substitute, such as an artificial extremity.

-2. An artificial organ or part, including arms, hands, joints, heart valves, teeth, and others.
+2. Any artificial organ or part, including arms, hands, joints, heart valves, teeth, and others.

 3. A device to augment performance of a natural function, such as a hearing aid.
-There's more to see -- the rest of this entry is available only to subscribers.
+There's more to see -- the rest of this topic is available only to subscribers.